Antisocial Personality Disorder

 Schizophrenia is often treated on an inpatient basis, meaning that the person lives in a dedicated facility for care until he/she is well enough to return home once more.
 Parents might participate in therapy right alongside their children, learning about schizophrenia and addiction, and how they might help their children to succeed in the world when therapy is complete.
 This intensive family therapy can help the group work together to keep the teen safe in the future.

-At Muir Wood, we help adolescent boys who have addiction issues, and we provide robust mental health screenings to ensure that we’re aware of all the disorders that might be hidden by that substance abuse.
-We’re adept at working with clients who have schizophrenia, and our counselors use proven methods to help boys learn how to control this chronic condition and move forward with their lives.
+At Muir Wood, we help adolescent teens who have addiction issues, and we provide robust mental health screenings to ensure that we’re aware of all the disorders that might be hidden by that substance abuse.
+We’re adept at working with clients who have schizophrenia, and our counselors use proven methods to help teens learn how to control this chronic condition and move forward with their lives.
 We even provide life skills training, providing our clients with emotional tools they can use to relate meaningfully to other people.
 If this program sounds right for your son, please download our admissions packet to find out more.

 Borderline Personality Disorder